Dictionary » Positive Words » Bold – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “bold” comes from the Old English “beald” or “bald,” meaning “brave, confident, or strong.”
+The word “bold” comes from the Old English “beald” (also seen as “bald,”) meaning “brave, confident, or strong.”
 Its roots trace back to Proto-Germanic *balþaz, meaning “bold, brave.”
-Over time, “bold” evolved into its modern form, retaining the sense of confidence and fearlessness in facing challenges.
+By the early Middle English period (roughly the 1200s–1300s), “bold” became established in English with its modern sense of fearlessness and confident action.

 Example Sentences

-- His bold speech inspired the crowd to take action.
+• His bold speech challenged the crowd to think differently and take action.

-- The artist’s use of bold colors made the painting stand out.
+• The artist’s use of bold colors made the poster impossible to ignore from across the room.

 Bold Synonyms